A Fistful of Paintballs: Plot

-On their way to the cafe they run into Britta, Shirley, and Troy and find out they are working for Pierce, who has set up a safe zone known as Fort Hawthorne in the cafeteria.
+On their way to the cafe, they run into Britta, Shirley, and Troy and find out they are working for Pierce, who has set up a safe zone in the cafeteria known as Fort Hawthorne.
 During dinner with Pierce, he expresses his desire to team up and split the cash.
-He informs them of the location of a stash of ammo.
-As the study group is looking for ammo, Annie finds Chang who is about to be "executed" by a gang of cheerleaders, whom he betrayed the math club to join.
+He informs them about a stash of ammo.
+On the way to the stash, Annie finds Chang and a gang of cheerleaders.
 Annie shoots the cheerleaders, but Chang runs away.
-She chases him but is caught by the stranger, who for some reason is known as "The Black Rider".
-Jeff and Abed arrive and save Annie, but she finds out that Pierce loaded Jeff's gun with blanks.
-The study group finds Dean Pelton hiding in a closet and get all of last year's paintball supplies from his office.
-Annie takes the paintball machine gun Chang used last year and storms off to confront Pierce.
+She chases him but is caught by the stranger, known as "The Black Rider".
+Jeff and Abed arrive and save Annie, but discover that Jeff's gun was loaded with blanks.
+The study group finds Dean Pelton trapped in a closet and steals paintball supplies from his office.
+Annie takes supplies and storms off to confront Pierce.

-Back at Fort Hawthorne, the group finds it's been demolished by "The Black Rider".
-They find Pierce hiding in the bathroom and confront him.
-Pierce confesses he loaded Jeff's gun with blanks because he was offended to find the group playing cards without him three days ago.
-Annie admits that they weren't playing cards, but were actually voting whether to allow Pierce to remain in the study group next year or ban him.
-One holdout vote (revealed to the viewer to be Annie) prevented Pierce's ejection from the group.
-"The Black Rider" emerges, adding another side to the Mexican standoff, but Pierce appears to have a heart attack.
-As the only one in the room who doesn't realize Pierce is faking it, "The Black Rider" goes to help him and gets shot.
-Having lost the game, he leaves in disgust, revealing that he was hired by Pistol Patty's to keep the prize money.
+Back at Fort Hawthorne, the group finds it's been demolished by "The Black Rider," with Pierce hiding in the bathroom.
+When they confront him, Pierce confesses he loaded Jeff's gun with blanks because he was offended to find the group playing cards without him three days ago.
+Annie admits that they weren't playing cards but were actually voting whether to allow Pierce to remain in the study group.
+One holdout (Annie) prevented Pierce's ejection from the group.
+"The Black Rider" emerges, but Pierce appears to have a heart attack.
+"The Black Rider" does not believe that Pierce is faking it and goes to help, but is shot by Pierce.
+Having lost the game, he leaves, revealing that he was hired by Pistol Patty's to keep the prize money.
 Pierce runs off alone, vowing revenge.

-Chang is seen looking for another alliance to join when he is shot by a paintball machine gun from the Pistol Patty's van.
-Pistol Patty leads out a commando team in white, declaring "Plan B: Operation Total Invasion" to prevent any of the Greendale contestants from winning the prize money.
+Chang is shot by a paintball machine gun from the Pistol Patty's van.
+Pistol Patty leads out a commando team in white to prevent any of the Greendale contestants from winning the prize money.

 Production

 The episode was written by Andrew Guest, his sixth writing credit of the series.
 It was directed by executive producer Joe Russo, his 15th directing credit of the series.
 It was reported of February 28, 2011, by Entertainment Weekly that Josh Holloway would guest star in the season finale as a mysterious character.